nanddeepn/nanddeepn.github.io/_posts/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams.md

     ![](/media/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams/01.png)

-3. On the command prompt, type code . to open the solution in visual studio code.
+3. On the command prompt, type `code .` to open the solution in Visual Studio Code.

 ## Use the latest version of Teams manifest and SDK